PeterBotros26/Object-Detection-in-an-Urban-Environment/README.md

 ```
 /home/workspace/data/
     - train: contained 86 tfrecords
     - val:   contained 10 tfrecords
-    - test - contained 3 files to test your model and create inference videos
+    - test:  contained 3 files to test your model and create inference videos
 ```

 The Experiments folder is where files used for training, evaluation, and saved models are stored.